-4 Tips to Surviving the Tunnels of Life
+Surviving The Dark Tunnels of Life

-The train ride from London to Paris reminds me of my life!
-There are seasons where things seem to be humming along – the pace is brisk, I am in awe of what I am able to see (and possibly pretend I am in control of) around me, and everything feels right.
-Then suddenly you plunge into a “tunnel” and everything goes dark, nothing seems to make sense, and life feels disorienting and discouraging.
+That train ride from London to Paris reminds me of my life!
+There are seasons where everything seems to be humming along – the pace is brisk, I’m in awe of what I’m able to see (and possibly pretend I am in control of) around me, and everything feels right.

 Faith means being sure of the things we hope for and knowing that something is real even if we do not see it.
 Hebrews 11:1